marctc/python-easy-xmlrpc/README.md

         ServiceDefinition('', StatusService),
         ServiceDefinition('currentTime', CurrentTimeService)
     ]
 `ServiceDefinition` is a class used to define a nesting hierarchy between a service name and function names.
-In this example it will create  `currentTime.<method_name>` as a base for the defined methods in `CurrentTimeService`-
+In this example it will create  `currentTime.<method_name>` as a base for the defined methods in `CurrentTimeService`.

 Finally you can invoke a XMLRPC server in this way: